finos/common-domain-model/documentation/source/documentation.rst

 * Many transfer events are not tied to any reset: for instance, the currency settlement from an FX spot or forward transaction.
 * Conversely, not all reset events generate a cashflow: for instance, the single, final settlement that is based on all the past floating rate resets in the case of a compounding floating zero-coupon swap.

-Else than the ``ObservationPrimitive`` and ``TransferPrimitive`` above, each primitive event is designed to include a ``before`` and an ``after`` trade state attributes, that define the state transition in terms of evolution in the trade state.

-The ``before`` attribute is included as a reference using the ``[metadata reference]`` annotation, because by definition the primitive event points to a state that *already* exists.
-By contrast, the primitive event includes the full ``after`` state, since it is the occurence of that primitive event that transitions to a new state.
-By tying each state in the lifecycle to a previous state, primitive events are the mechanism by which the *lineage* model is implemented in the CDM.

 Business Event
 ^^^^^^^^^^^^^^